 - Reassure with both words and gestures.
 Say, “You’re safe.
 Mommy and daddy are safe.
 And our family is safe.”
 Hugs and snuggling work wonders, too.

 - Address feelings—yours and theirs.
-Say, "It's okay to feel scared, sad, or confused.
-Those feelings are natural and we all feel them."
-Also try: "I'm upset, but not with you."
+Say, “It’s okay to feel scared, sad or confused.
+Those feelings are natural and we all feel them.”
+Also try: “I’m upset, but I’m not upset not with you.”

 - Find out what they know.
 Your kids might not understand the issue very well.
 Ask them what they think happened before giving them any imagery.